sidd-kishan/nerfnet/README.md

 The primary radio polls the secondary radio to simplify the interaction between nodes.
 The secondary is always queuing packets and waits for the primary radio to request them.
-The poll interval defaults to 100 microeconds.
+The poll interval defaults to 100 microseconds.
 In order to save CPU time and reduce traffic on the air, this can be adjusted.

 ```